- Bachelor's degree with minimum GPA of 3.0

 Bridge Courses are not required for all students.
 Your Plan of Study will list any Bridge Courses you need to take.

 Sometimes.
-In order to do so, you must get authorization from the Graduate Program Coordinator who will help you make arrangements with an instructor.
+In order to do so, you must get authorization from the Graduate Program Director who will help you make arrangements with an instructor.
 There are some courses that you cannot test out of, but you can appeal.
 Appealing will usually include documented course work or work experience.

 No. Co-op is optional for this master's program.
-Students may go on co-op after completing 18 credits in the program and with approval of the graduate director.
-Refer to Graduate Co-op for registration information.
+Students may go on co-op after completing 18 credits in the program and with approval of the Graduate Program Director.
+Refer to our Graduate Co-op page for registration information.

 Your graduation date may change if you choose to do a co-op.
 Co-ops are not built-in to your Plan of Study, and therefore you should allot extra time if you plan to do a co-op.

 Students will need to discuss their visa status with the International Student Services (ISS) office first.
-Then, students need to bring the program extension form or request to the SE Office at least one week before it is due.
-The Graduate Director will sign the form or complete the request and return it to ISS.
+Then, students need to bring the Program Extension Form or request to the SE Office at least one week before it is due.
+The Graduate Program Director will sign the form or complete the request and return it to ISS.

 Submit your Application for Graduation two terms before you expect to complete your coursework.
 Pick up an application in the SE Office, or find it online here.

 Once you submit the form, the Office Manager will contact you and schedule a meeting to review your remaining requirements.

 Students need to contact the SE Office for a renewal letter at least one week before it is due to the sponsor.
-The Graduate Director will sign the form and send it as a PDF via email to the student.
+The Graduate Program Director will sign the form and send it as a PDF via email to the student.